The Soldier's Details

 Photograph taken January 2018 – flowers laid by Cheryl Mellor, daughter of ‘Cowboy’ Matthews in memory of a Fairbridge Kid who had so much potential and died in Thailand 1944 aged 29 years.

-When the Railway was completed the POWs working on the Burma end of Railway, were sent south to Thailand by various means of travel.
+When the Railway was completed al POWs working on the Burma end of Railway including Harry’s Green Force Burma, No. 3 Battalion were sent south after end December 1943 to Thailand by various means of travel.
 Those who were ill suffered further.
+It was a terrible trip mostly by train, the sick men were without food, water and medical care.

-Harry was sent to Tamarkan Hospial Camp, Thailand and it was here he died of cerebral malaria on 22 April 1944.
+Harry was sent to Tamarkan Hospital Camp, Thailand and it was here he died of cerebral malaria on 22 April 1944.

 - Selarang Camp Changi - Singapore